hmrc/zap-automation/README.md

 | Internal References(s) | Future use      |

 ## Scanners not enabled
-A fresh installation of ZAP does not include all the required scanners.
-When the available scanners do not match with the required scanners listed in [reference.conf](src/main/resources/reference.conf), the library logs a `WARN` message with the missing scanners' information.
+A fresh installation of ZAP does not include all of the scanners that we intend HMRC services to assessed against.
+For this reason, prior to initiating a scan the zap-automation library will query the OWASP ZAP installation for all available scanners.
+When these scanners do not correlate directly with the required scanners listed in [reference.conf](src/main/resources/reference.conf), zap-automation will log a `WARN` message with the missing scanners' information.

 An example: